 - Cinnamic acid – a compound found in the shea butter in black soap that helps with UV protection for skin and hair

 Black soap’s ability not only as a cleanser but to treat skin/hair conditions makes it extremely versatile.
 Here are some of the brilliant advantages of using African black soap on hair and skin.

 - Natural, organic skin cleanser

-By using 100% pure black soap made in West Africa, you can rest assured that you’re treating your skin to organic and chemical-free forms of skincare and stepping away from the use of chemicals that may irritate, damage or cause an allergic reaction on your skin.
+By using 100% pure black soap made in West Africa, you can rest assured that you’re treating your skin to organic and chemical-free forms of skincare and stepping away from the use of chemicals that may irritate, damage or cause an allergic reaction to your skin.
 Black soap is the perfect choice for individuals who prefer holistic and all-natural ways of living.

 - Gently cleanses skin

-When used correctly, African black soap is not harsh on skin.
+When used correctly, African black soap is not harsh on the skin.
 It is a much gentler cleanser than many commercial face/body washes sold on the market today that may cause itching and redness when used.
 Because of this, it is ideal for those with sensitive skin or with skin conditions that are easily irritated.

 - Deep, powerful cleansing without stripping

 Skin’s natural oils are essential to keeping the face and body moisturized and elastic.
-The antifungal and antibacterial properties in black soap allow for a deep cleansing of the skin’s pores, but due to its high oil and fat content, it does not strip skin of its natural oils like other soaps or face washes.
+The antifungal and antibacterial properties in black soap allow for deep cleansing of the skin’s pores, but due to its high oil and fat content, it does not strip skin of its natural oils like other soaps or face washes.

 - Acts as a great alternative to commercial shampoos for any hair type